 Great Plains Natural Gas Co. is Committed to Zero®.
 We are committed to zero incidents and injuries.
 Our goal each day is to provide safe and reliable service.
 Our commitment to safety extends to our customers, our employees and to the communities we serve.

 Great Plains is committed to delivering natural gas through a highly engineered pipeline system in a safe, environmentally sound process.
 Natural gas pipelines are the safest method of energy transportation, according to National Transportation Safety Board statistics.
 Great Plains uses the latest technology, security, and industry practices to monitor pipelines, and maintain service and safety.
 We execute many programs to ensure your safety: 24/7 design and construction monitoring; integrity management; inspection and patrol; public safety outreach; and communication/training with emergency officials.

 Following are important safety tips for natural gas customers:

 We add an odorant to your natural gas so you can detect a leak should one occur.
-If you think you might have a gas leak, call us at our toll-free number: 1-877-267-4764
+If you think you might have a gas leak, leave the area immediately.
+Do not light any matches, use a telephone of any type, operate any light switches or electrical devices, or pull plugs from outlets.
+Any of these could ignite accumulated gas.
+When you and everyone else are clear of the area, call us at our toll-free number: 877-267-4764

 The seal is an indication that the appliance meets industry safety standards.
 And make sure you follow the manufacturer’s instructions.